patologiivest/empaia-howto/README.md

 1. Containerize your application

 > [!NOTE]
-> If you spot any typos or things that are fundamentally wrong you are invited to contribute to this guidr [by making a pull request](https://github.com/patologiivest/empaia-howto/compare).
+> If you spot any typos or things that are fundamentally wrong you are invited to contribute to this guide [by making a pull request](https://github.com/patologiivest/empaia-howto/compare).
 > Also, feel free to "flesh out" the `samples/` directory!

 ## Step 1: Prepare your application